simgrid/simgrid/docs/source/Tutorial_Model-checking.rst

 If you want to run such analysis on your own code, out of the provided docker, there is some steps that you should take.

 - SimGrid should naturally :ref:`be compiled <install_src>` with model-checking support.
-This requires a full set of dependencies
+This requires some extra dependencies
-  (documented on the :ref:`relevant page <install_src>`) and should not be activated by default as there is a small performance penalty for codes using a SimGrid with MC enabled (even if you don't activate the model-checking at run time).
+  (documented on the :ref:`relevant page <install_src>`).
+Old versions of the SimGrid model checker used to induce a small performance penalty when complied in, but this is not true anymore.
+You can now safely activate the model checker.
 - Also install ``libboost-stacktrace-dev`` to display nice backtraces from the application side (the one from the model-checking side is available in any case, but it contains less details).
 - Mc SimGrid uses the ``ptrace`` system call to spy on the verified application.
 Some versions of Docker forbid the use of this call by